Damn Good Guides

 River fishing is the most popular type of fishing for brown trout as well as lake fishing.

-The most common fishing techniques are fly fishing, drift fishing, and light tackle fishing but wading and trolling are popular as well.
+The most common fishing techniques are fly fishing, drift fishing, and light tackle fishing but wading and artificial lure fishing are popular as well.

 How much does a brown trout fishing trip cost?